Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Peugeot-engineered powertrain under the hood, a 4-cylinder, 16-valves 190hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 184hp engine designed by BMW.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Mini does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Mini with an average rating of 4.1, and models under the BMW badge with 4.2 out of 5.
-Independent research findings rank Countryman as average reliability-wise, and X1 is more or less at the same level.Above it all, drivers of cars with the same engine as the British car rank it on average as 3.0, while the one under the competitor's bonnet gets 3.5 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Mini does have a slight advantage, all the models observed together.
+These are the official statistics, while our visitors describe reliability of Mini, as well as BMW, with the same average rating of 4.1 out of 5.
+Some independent research have also placed Countryman as average reliability-wise, and X1 2% above the first one.
+That apart, owners of different cars powered by the same engine as the British car rank it on average as 3.0, while the one under the competitor's bonnet gets 3.5 out of 5.

 Performance & Fuel economyMini is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 215 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy the winner has to be the British car, averaging around 6.4 liters of fuel per 100 kilometers (44 mpg), in combined cycle.
 We can't ignore that 17% difference compared to the German car.